jhpyle/docassemble/_docs/recipes.md

 # <a name="read before signing"></a>Allow user to read a document before signing it

-This interview uses [`depends on`] to force the reassembly of a document after the user has viewed a draft version with a "sig n here" sticker in place of the signature.
+This interview uses [`depends on`] to force the reassembly of a document after the user has viewed a draft version with a "sign here" sticker in place of the signature.

 {% include demo-side-by-side.html demo="signature-preview" %}